-In high-security environments, you may want to exclusively use HTTPS for all network communication.
+After you've enabled SSL on ArcGIS Server, you may want to use only HTTPS\SSL for all network communication.
 ArcGIS Server can be configured to automatically re-direct any HTTP request to the HTTPS port.
 This effectively disables the use of HTTP with ArcGIS Server.

 Considerations before disabling HTTP access